NatronGitHub/natron-python-scripting/Python_GUI/removeInput/README.md

 # removeInput

-Disconnect nodes in the Node Graph.
+Disconnect nodes input in the Node Graph.

 ### HOW TO USE IT